learnk8s/learnk8s.io/src/k8bit/content.md

 ## Summary

-All code written so far ran against `kubectl proxy`.
+All code written so far runs against `kubectl proxy`.

 However, the same code could be repackaged and deployed inside your cluster.